 If exercising while in a food coma doesn’t sound appealing to you (doesn’t to most people), just lounge at Pacific Beach before your flight or drive home.

 That’s a wrap!
-This 4 day San Diego Itinerary has all of my favorite things from all my times visiting this beautiful city.
+These 4 days in San Diego Itinerary are filled with all of my favorite things from all my times visiting this beautiful city.
 Did I miss anything?
 Let me know in the comments below so I can check it out on my next trip!

 Like this post?
 Pin it here!